cristianeto/qanda/README.md

 ## Config

+Inside your projectdo the following steps:

 1. Clonning the repositorio on your own machine.
 `git clone`

+2. Installing packages with composer
+`composer update`

-2. Creating the `.env` file and config with your own credentials.
+3. Creating the `.env` file and config with your own credentials.

-3. This program is using Sail to containerize this Laravel Application, so execute the following command.
+4. This program is using Sail to containerize this Laravel Application, so execute the following command.
 `./vendor/bin/sail up` .
 Be careful with the ports that your are using currently.

-4. Migrating tables and so on.
+5. Migrating tables and so on.
 `./vendor/bin/sail artisan migrate`.

-5. Seeding in your database: to create some questions and users.
+6. Seeding in your database: to create some questions and users.
 `./vendor/bin/sail artisan db:seed`

 ## How to use